AppImage/docs.appimage.org/source/user-guide/downloading-updating.rst

 AppStreams are usually downloaded from the creator themself.
 The AppImage ecosystem is built around the notion of :ref:`upstream packaging <upstream-packaging>`. |upstream_advantage| However, there still are several ways to get them:

 The most common way is to download AppImages directly from the website on which the creator hosts them.
-This is usually either a project website or (for most open source projects) on GitHub releases (or both).
-This is intuitive: If you search for a specific application, you just go to its website and download the AppImage.
+This is usually either a project website or GitHub releases (or both).
+This is intuitive: If you search for a specific application, you just go to its website and download the AppImage of the latest release.

 .. _software-catalogs-user: